Hjelme Municipality: General information

-On 1 January 1910, the western district of the municipality of Manger (population: 986) was separated to form its own municipality called Hjelmen.
-On 5 November 1912 the name was changed from Hjelmen to Hjelme by royal resolution.
+On 1 January 1910, Manger Municipality was divided: the western island district (population: 986) became the new Hjelmen Municipality and the rest of the municipality (population: 4,453) remained as a smaller Manger Municipality.
+On 5 November 1912, the spelling of new municipality was changed from Hjelmen to Hjelme by royal resolution.

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1964, the municipality of Hjelme (population: 956) was merged with the majority of the neighboring municipality of Herdla to form the new municipality named "Øygarden".
+On 1 January 1964, Hjelme Municipality (population: 956) was dissolved and it was merged with the majority of the neighboring Herdla Municipality (population: 2,131) to form the new Øygarden Municipality.

 Name

 The municipality is named after the old Hjelme farm (Hjalma).
 The name was likely the old name for the island of Hjelme.
 The name is the plural form of hjalmr which means "helmet", likely referring to a helmet-shaped mountain on the island near the farm.
 Historically, the name of the municipality was spelled Hjelmen.
 On 5 November 1912, a royal resolution changed the spelling of the name of the municipality to Hjelme.